p4sstime/p4sstime/README.md

 sm_pt_stats_delay        7.5    # Set the delay between round end and the stats being displayed in chat sm_pt_stats_save_radius  200    # Set the radius in hammer units from the goal that an intercept is considered a save sm_pt_trikz            0/1/2/3  # Set 'trikz' mode.
-1 adds friendly knockback for airshots, 2 adds friendly knockback for splash damage, 3 adds friendly knockback for everywhere sm_pt_trikz_projcollide 0/1/2   # Set team projectile collision behavior.
+1 adds friendly knockback for airshots, 2 adds friendly knockback for splash damage, 3 adds friendly knockback for everywhere sm_pt_trikz_projcollide 2/1/0   # Manually set team projectile collision behavior when trikz is on.
 2 always collides, 1 will cause your projectiles to phase through if you are too close (default game behavior), 0 will cause them to never collide. sm_pt_practice           0/1    # Toggle practice mode.
 If 1, then when the round timer reaches 5 minutes, add 5 minutes to the timer.
 ```

 ## TODO
 Need to Test:
-- retest trikz totally; projcollide is not setting to the right values, its going to 0 and staying there
+- retest trikz totally; should work now; testing methodology: test how projectiles collide w/ teammates by default (should never collide), then test how they function in the various trikz states, both with projcollide at its default value and then at 1 and then at 0

 - retest projcollide on its own since we switched to pre